The condition of vertigo is common in the senior population and in people who have experienced certain brain injuries.

 Regenerative Medicine Treatments for Cervical Vertigo

-- Stem Cell Therapy: this form of therapy involves taking a patient’s own stem cells.
-These cells are most often harvested from a patient’s bone marrow, blood cells, or fat cells.
+- Mesenchymal Stem Cell Therapy: this form of therapy involves taking a patient’s own mesenchymal stem cells.
+These cells are harvested from a patient’s bone marrow.
 They are then processed to be more concentrated, then reinjected into the problem area.
-In the case of cervical vertigo, they would be injected into the neck where the pinched nerve or blood vessel is.
-Stem cells contain healing properties which could be used to repair the damage that has occurred.
+In the cervical spine, they would be injected into the facet joints.
+Mesencymal Stem Cells contain healing properties which could be used to repair the damage that has occurred.

-These forms of treatment use imaging techniques such as MRI or Ultrasound to guide the needle to the injury site.
+These forms of treatment use imaging techniques such as live X-ray (Fluoroscopy) or Ultrasound to guide the needle to the injury site.
 This ensures that treatment is as effective as possible.

 Both forms of therapy are outpatient procedures, typically taking less than two hours to complete.
 Some patients report pain at the injection site.
 There is a low risk of rejection because it is using the patient’s own cells.
 Unlike surgery, there is no preparation necessary and the recovery time is under one week.

 Cervical vertigo is a condition involving the neck.
 There are many potential causes – most can be traced back to a pinched nerve or blood vessel.
-This pinching can lead to a decreased amount of blood or signals in the brain which causes the symptoms.
+This pinching can lead to decreased signals in the brain which may cause the symptoms.

 General instability and dizziness are the most common symptoms, and since there is no way to determine how long symptoms will last, this condition can be life-altering.
 Individuals experiencing these symptoms often cannot perform normal tasks while they are occurring.